ah3200/Regression/README.md

 # Regression

-Coursera's Machine Learning course by the University of Washington Assignments done with Pandas, numpy and sklearn
+Coursera's Machine Learning course by the University of Washington.

+Assignments done with Pandas, numpy and sklearn